clusterspace-io/SuperQueue/loadtest/RESULTS.md

 I think that the lower latency on the slower requests has to do with 2 things:

 1. Less lock contention
-2. My laptop's ability to handle this many requests
+2. My laptop's ability to handle this many requests (specifically scylladb, see removed db tests for no diff. between instant return and 3ms wait)

 Basically the lower the req/s, the lower the latency.
-This is where horizontal scalability comes in (more smaller pods rather than fewer larger)
+This is where horizontal scalability comes in (more smaller pods rather than fewer larger).
+Also the final synthetic db latency tests indicate to me that at scale my local scylla is avg. ~10ms/op

 ### full.js, with 0.5s delay between get and ack, 230 VUs